voteflux/digipol/docs/appstores/apple/README.md

-# setting up codesigning on macos for ios builds
+# setting up code-signing on macOS for iOS builds

 The current set up is to (when possible) use delegated Apple IDs for damage control (hopefully we never need it, tho).

-## prereqs
+## prerequisites

 * XCode
 * `brew install cocoapods`
-* You'll need someone with admin or manager permissions for the app to grant you codesigning capability.
+* You'll need someone with admin or manager permissions for the app to grant you code-signing capability.
 This is _not_ something that is distributed willy-nilly.

 Useful flutter docs: <https://flutter.dev/docs/deployment/ios>